Life is a bit different at the moment and we are all working towards the new normal.

 Our team members will be on hand to support.

-Vending machines have been put in place for the purchase of refreshments including - cold and hot drinks and snacks including crisps and chocolate.
+Vending machines have been put in place for the purchase of refreshments including - cold drinks and snacks including crisps and chocolate.
 We also have PPE vending machines available for you to purchase any items you require.

-The Change group, money exchange service, is also currently closed.
+The Change group, money exchange service, is currently closed.
 Euros will be available in the cash machine next to the information desk, landside.

 All of these machines will be sanitised regularly to protect you.